LoginRadius/apidocs/database/apidocs/docs/v2/admin-console/deployment/site-configurations-sync.md

 ![Configuration Sync settings selection](https://apidocs.lrcontent.com/images/ac14_195075e93202de5a953.43178419.png "Configuration Sync settings selection")

-Note: On swapping the current **integration** configuration, a pop will appear and ask for the confirmation, so you need to click on the proceed button to complete the integration swap.
+Note: When cloning the current **integration** configuration, a pop will appear and ask for the confirmation, so you need to click on the proceed button to complete the integration transfer.

    ![Confirmation pop-up](https://apidocs.lrcontent.com/images/Configuration-De_23418613a85c56cddf4.80379240.png "Confirmation pop-up ")